lowRISC/opentitan/sw/device/lib/dif/README.md

 A DIF is a "Device Interface Function".
 DIFs are low-level routines for accessing the hardware functionality directly, and are agnostic to the particular environment or context they are called from.
-The intention is that DIFs can be used during design verification, and during early silicon verification, and by the high-level driver software in production firmware.
+The intention is that DIFs are high-quality software artifacts which can be used during design verification and early silicon verification.

+Although DIFs are high-quality software artifacts, they are not a hardware abstraction layer (HAL), nor do they follow the device driver model of any particular operating system, and as such, DIFs are *not* intended to be used by production firmware.
+DIFs, in combination with the hardware specification, may be illustrative for writing drivers, but should not be considered drivers themselves.

 This subtree provides headers and libraries known collectively as the DIF libraries.